therealchjones/mffer/docs/autoanalyze.md

-`autoanalyze` automates the complicated process of extracting data structure information from the Marvel Future Fight program code, importing it into a new ghidra project and performing ghidra auto-analysis, as well as decompiling Java bytecode, to prepare for further (manual) code exploration and analysis.
+`autoanalyze` automates the complicated process of extracting data structure information from the Marvel Future Fight program code, importing it into a new Ghidra project and performing Ghidra auto-analysis, as well as decompiling Java bytecode, to prepare for further (manual) code exploration and analysis.

 ## Options